tcassar/settle/write_up/Testing + Evaluation.md

 The next two requirements can be addressed as one.
 I am very happy with the client-server model of the system, even though the client-server model was much more work than I imagined.
 However, it is quite impressive to see communication across a network, even if it is currently a localhost network.

-Having a thin client is particularly easy and effective as it means that, if more people were to adopt this solution and I were to set up a full time server, this could be run on absolutely everything.
+Having a thin client is particularly easy and effective as it means that, if more people were to adopt this solution and I were to set up a full-time server, this could be run on absolutely everything.

 As was discussed with the end user, there are certain improvements that I could make to the CLI.
 These are very much quality of life improvements, and the CLI that I provided was more than adequate at fulfilling all of my initial requirements